 Frequently Asked Questions

 Safety and security are fundamental.
-1) We screen every volunteer through an strict interview process and require up to date police background checks.
-2) We have multiple volunteers in each room to give more one-on-one care to each child.
-3) Children are prone to accidents and we have first-aid kits in each room and when accident happens we’ll make sure you know about it as well.
-4) Each room has a fire safety plan posted in case the unthinkable happens and we need to evacuate your children safely from the building.
-5) We register your children at the beginning of the service with name tags.
-We do this to make sure only the parent/guardian that came with the child is the one who picks them up.
+1) We screen every volunteer using our Child Protection Plan.
+2) We have approved volunteers in each room to give more one-on-one care to each child.
+3) Each room has a fire safety plan posted in case the unthinkable happens and we need to evacuate your children safely from the building.
+4) We register your children before the service with a name tag and sign-in process.

 There are signs around the building that can help direct you to your child’s classroom.
-Volunteers are more than happy you locate rooms and answer any questions you have.
-If you are nervous to ask someone for help or cannot locate the wall signs, simply follow other parents when the children are dismissed during our morning worship service.
+Volunteers are more than happy to help you locate rooms and answer any questions you may have.

-For parents who want more information on our program you can send us an email by filing out our contact form or by emailing our Children’s Ministry Director, Kris Stadig, at the following email address: email@example.com.
+If you would like more information, please send us an email by filling out our contact form or by emailing our Children’s Ministry Director, Kris Stadig, at the following email address: email@example.com.